Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/README.md

 # VE-cadherin-Patch-Classification

+A quantitive image analysis software developed by Andrew Philippides, written in Matlab, for the 2014 paper ‘The role of differential VE-cadherin dynamics in cell rearrangement during angiogenesis’  published in nature cell biology.
+Bentley, K., Franco, C., Philippides, A. et al. The role of differential VE-cadherin dynamics in cell rearrangement during angiogenesis.
+Nat Cell Biol 16, 309–321 (2014). https://doi.org/10.1038/ncb2926

+The software was used to both automatically and manually classify the VE-cadherin pattern in individual square patches of 3D projections of confocal image z-stacks of blood vessels.

 ## Initial Setup

 To let Matlab know where to look for commands, the path to the source code must be set.
 Open Matlab and click ‘Set Path’ in the Home tab.
 In the window that pops up click ‘Add with Subfolders…’ and navigate to the folder where the source code is then save and close.
 This only needs to be done once.